rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/tech-ref-info/client-libraries-tools.rst

 Client libraries and tools
 ==========================

-Rackspace Cloud Monitoring provides the following additional libraries and tools that you can use to interact with the API.
+Rackspace Monitoring provides the following additional libraries and tools that you can use to interact with the API.

 **Python: rackspace-monitoring Library**